How To Test Wheel Speed Sensor: The Fastest Method!

 This way, you need to put everything back in order or assemble the parts correctly.
 Once you are done with the brake pads and sensor parts, it is about placing those wheels back onto the hubs.
 Fit all of them snugly and tighten using the lug nuts using a ratchet and socket.

-It is time to torque the wheel or using those lug nuts to fit the wheel to the vehicle.
+It is time to torque the wheel or use those lug nuts to fit the wheel to the vehicle.
 Use the nuts and tighten them up using your hands.
 Once they seem to fit snugly there, use a torque wrench.

 The torque wrench should be set as per the torque capacity of your vehicle.
 Use the manual to find your car’s torque range and set it accordingly.
 Now, get to those nuts and set them even securely using the torque wrench.
 You should be done in a minute or two!